 Information to be submitted.
-Attach an explanation detailing the facts for each credit.
+On a separate sheet of paper, provide an explanation detailing the facts for each credit

-For vehicles destroyed, stolen, or sold include: the VIN, the date of the accident, theft, or sale and the computation of the amount claimed.
-See Figuring the credit next.
+For vehicles destroyed, stolen, or sold include: the VIN; taxable gross weight category; date of the accident, theft, or sale; and a copy of the worksheet under Figuring the credit next.
 A vehicle is destroyed when it is damaged by accident or other casualty to such an extent that it is not economical to rebuild.